- 5 cups all-purpose flour

 - Turn onto a well-floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Meanwhile, in a large skillet, cook sausage until no longer pink; drain and cool.
+- Meanwhile, in a large skillet over medium-high heat, cook sausage until no longer pink; drain and cool.
 Stir in the mozzarella, 2 eggs and basil; set aside.

 - Punch dough down; divide in half.
-Roll one portion into a 15-in. x 10-in. rectangle on a greased baking sheet.
+Roll one portion into a 15x10-in. rectangle on a greased baking sheet.
 Spoon half of the sausage mixture lengthwise down one side of rectangle to within 1 in. of edges.

 - Fold dough over filling; pinch edges to seal.
 Cut four diagonal slits on top of stromboli.
 Repeat with remaining dough and filling.
 Beat remaining egg; brush over loaves.
 Sprinkle with Parmesan cheese.
 Cover and let rise until doubled, about 45 minutes.